Skip to Main Content

 Main Level

 Carol Krentzman has been creating public art for many years with a focus on stained glass and mosaics.
-Carol uses a variety of tiles, individually made fused glass tiles, clay elements, a nd other materials when fabricating her indoor and outdoor mosaics.
+Carol uses a variety of tiles, individually made fused glass tiles, clay elements, and other materials when fabricating her indoor and outdoor mosaics.

 Apply for Exhibit Space